rlf/uSkyBlock/README.md

 ## Releases
-Please see [rlf/uSkyblock](https://github.com/rlf/uSkyBlock) for the latest and greatest code.

 [![Build Status](https://api.travis-ci.org/rlf/uSkyBlock.svg)](https://travis-ci.org/rlf/uSkyBlock) [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/rlf/uSkyBlock.svg)](http://isitmaintained.com/project/rlf/uSkyBlock "Average time to resolve an issue") [![Percentage of issues still open](http://isitmaintained.com/badge/open/rlf/uSkyBlock.svg)](http://isitmaintained.com/project/rlf/uSkyBlock "Percentage of issues still open")

 https://github.com/rlf/uSkyBlock/releases

 Pre-releases will end in a date-stamp, and is considered **unsafe** for production servers.

-Releases have a clean version number, has been tested, and should be safe for production servers.
+Releases have a clean version number, have been tested, and should be safe for production servers.

 ### Bukkit/Spigot Pre 1.13.1 Releases
 Minecraft version 1.13 had fundamental API changes from previous versions, and so moving forward only 1.13 will be supported.